Veikkosuhonen/sumucafe/README.md

 - [x] Today's menu everywhere!
 - [ ] Browse the entire menu of past and future weeks.
+- [ ] See quickly the ingredients (so you know whether you ate hän or not)
 - [ ] See menu changes: was some meal canceled or added and when?
 - [x] Login with email and password to...
 - [ ] Rate meals!
 Based on your ratings, get recommendation for the best canteen of each campus today.
 - [ ] Opt in to share your ratings.
 See global ratings.
 - [ ] Add pictures of restaurants and meals.
 - [ ] Make friends!
-Get a canteen recommendation based on yours and your friends ratings, so you know more have to argue.
+Get a canteen recommendation based on yours and your friends ratings, so you no more have to argue.
 - [ ] Rate restaurants, and have it affect the overall recommendation.
 - [ ] Meal changes!
 Unicafe may change the recipe of some dish, have it show up in history.
 - [ ] Slack (and Discord and Telegram uhhh...) integration!
 Get alerts for...